Session 13

 These procedures allow us to write occurs-bound?

-implementation.
-The difference in the code we write will be
+underlying implementation.
+The difference in the code we

 Implementing occurs-bound?